Logarithmic de Rham comparison for open rigid spaces: Introduction

 We hope our approach following Scholze and using the Faltings site is still interesting in its own.

 In the rest of this introduction, we give a brief descriptions of the organization of this note.
-In Subsection~\ref{subsection 2.3} we introduce the Faltings site $X_{\log}$ and show that the complement of a strict simple normal crossing divisor is locally $K(\pi,1)$ (in a certain sense) with respect to $\mathbb{F}_p$-local system c.f.~\Cref{comparison logtopos} and~\Cref{corokill}.\footnote{Shortly after posting the first version of this note on arXiv, we are pointed out that similar result has been obtained by Colmez--Nizio\l~(c.f.~\cite[5.1.4]{C-N}) via similar methods.} The main consequence is that we can compute the cohomology of local systems on $U_{\textnormal{\'{e}t}}$ via $X_{\log}$.
+In Subsection~\ref{subsection 2.3} we introduce the Faltings site $X_{\log}$ and show that the complement of a strict simple normal crossing divisor is locally $K(\pi,1)$ (in a certain sense) with respect to $\mathbb{F}_p$-local systems, see~\Cref{comparison logtopos} and~\Cref{corokill}.\footnote{Shortly after posting the first version of this note on arXiv, we are pointed out that similar result has been obtained by Colmez--Nizio\l~(see~\cite[5.1.4]{C-N}) via similar methods.} The main consequence is that we can compute the cohomology of local systems on $U_{\textnormal{\'{e}t}}$ via $X_{\log}$.
 The main ingredients for the proofs are results of L\"{u}tkebohmert in~\cite{Lut93}, Scholze's $K(\pi,1)$-result for affinoid spaces and Gysin sequence.

 In \Cref{section 3}, we introduce a general method to produce a pro-site $X_{\mathrm{prolog}}$ of the Faltings site $X_{\log}$.
 This general method is recapturing~\cite[Section 3]{Sch13}.
 We also show that the pro-site $X_{\mathrm{prolog}}$ shares a lot of good properties, e.g.~algebraicity and it has a coherent terminal object if the rigid space $X$ is proper over $k$.
 Most of the arguments are formal and similar to counterparts in~\cite[Section 3]{Sch13}.